mubeenexe/WebPifier/README.md

 - **Accent color:** Pale purple (#D3CEDF) to highlight interactive elements.
 - **Font:** 'Inter', a modern, neutral, and highly readable sans-serif font for body and headlines.
 - **Layout:** Clear visual hierarchy, optimized for both desktop and mobile views for ease of use across devices.
-- **Animations:** Subtle feedback animations, such as a progress bar during conversion or a gentle pulse on the download button, enhance usability without distraction.
+- **Animations:** Modern, subtle feedback animations powered by framer-motion, including animated entrances for hero and features, smooth scrolling navigation, a progress bar during conversion, and a gentle pulse on the download button to enhance usability without distraction.